The anti-abortion activists targeting women in Romania

 Kai was stunned, but through her exhaustion and tears, she managed to reply to the nurse: “I was raped.”

-More than 30 years after Romania legalised abortion upon toppling the infamous dictator Nicolae Ceausescu , who notoriously outlawed the practice in a failed gambit to boost the country’s population, social and political pressures are once again making it more and more difficult for women to obtain the procedure even though it remains legal up to 14 weeks.
+More than 30 years after Romania legalised abortion upon toppling the dictator Nicolae Ceausescu, who notoriously outlawed the practice in a failed gambit to boost the country’s population, social and political pressures are once again making it more and more difficult for women to obtain the procedure even though it remains legal up to 14 weeks.

 Phony clinics and pregnancy crisis centres have been set-up to dissuade women from terminating unwanted pregnancies, sometimes using subterfuge.
-Conservative politicians and religious groups emboldened by the rise of right wing populism across eastern Europe and sometimes funded by backers in the United States and Russia are becoming more assertive.
+Conservative politicians and religious groups emboldened by the rise of right-wing populism across eastern Europe and sometimes funded by backers in the United States and Russia are becoming more assertive.
 More doctors are saying they are uncomfortable giving abortions and increasingly turning women away from their clinics.

 One Orthodox priest recently boasted on television that he convinced scores of doctors to stop performing abortions.
-And a hospital in the north-eastern city of Piatra Neamt forces all women seeking abortion services to first obtain counselling from a priest.
+And a hospital in the northeastern city of Piatra Neamt forces all women seeking abortion services to first obtain counselling from a priest.

 Anecdotal evidence suggests that doctors and medical staff are increasingly citing reasons of religion or conscience to deny women abortions, which is allowed under Romanian law provided the care provider refers the patient to another physician.